22 Fall Newsletter Ideas for Ecommerce Brands

 While Black Friday is the time when most shoppers are keeping their eyes out for promotion emails, don’t forget that the competition will be fierce.
 All other brands in your industry will compete for the eyes of your potential customers.

-Pampa, a textile brand, created a flash sale of their autumn collection, highlighting ponchos and scarves.
+Pampa, a textile brand, created a flash sale of their autumn collection, highlighting ponchos and scarves perfect for the changing weather.

 Pampa launches a flash sale in the fall to boost customer engagement rates before the holiday season kicks in